mitsuba-renderer/drjit/docs/unused/gpu.rst

 Recall the difference between :ref:`vertical <vertical>` and :ref:`horizontal
 <horizontal>` operations: vertical operations are applied independently to each
 element of a vector, while horizontal ones combine the different elements of a vector.
-Enoki's GPU arrays are designed to operate very efficiently when working with vertical operations that can be parallelized over the entire chip.
+Dr.Jit's GPU arrays are designed to operate very efficiently when working with vertical operations that can be parallelized over the entire chip.

 Horizontal operations (e.g. :cpp:func:`hsum`, :cpp:func:`all`,
 :cpp:func:`count`, etc.) are best avoided whenever possible, because they require that all prior computation has finished.
-In other words: each time Enoki encounters a horizontal operation involving an unevaluated array, it triggers a call to :cpp:func:`cuda_eval`.
+In other words: each time Dr.Jit encounters a horizontal operation involving an unevaluated array, it triggers a call to :cpp:func:`cuda_eval`.
 That said, horizontal reductions are executed in parallel using NVIDIA's `CUB <https://nvlabs.github.io/cub/>`_ library, which is a highly performant implementation of these primitives.